 - This new section sets forth the list of individuals and entities that must be notified upon a provider suspension.
-The list includes: the Chief Judge of DWC, who shall correspondingly notify the DWC district offices and all DWC Administrative Law Judges; the assigned special lien proceeding attorney; and the provider's state licensing, certifying, or registering agency. - In addition, the Administrative Director must update the DWC Qualified Medical Evaluator and Medical Provider Network databases to reflect the provider suspension and also post notification of the provider's suspension on the department website.
+The list includes: the Chief Judge of DWC, who shall correspondingly notify the DWC district offices and all DWC Administrative Law Judges; the special lien proceeding attorney designated under Labor Code section 139.21(f), if one is appointed; and the provider's state licensing, certifying, or registering agency. - In addition, the Administrative Director must update the DWC Qualified Medical Evaluator and Medical Provider Network databases to reflect the provider suspension and also post notification of the provider's suspension on the department website.